leandog/intelligent-engineering-with-ai/C-Sharp/02-string-parse-time/README.md

 ### Example Copilot Chat Prompts:

-- "Explain how this code handles multiples of 3 and 5."
+- "Explain how this code parses time strings."
-- "Generate a method to convert numbers into FizzBuzz format."
+- "Generate a method to convert '1 hr 33 min' into seconds."
-- "Why is my test for multiples of 3 failing?"
+- "Why am I getting a format exception in my test?"

 ## Potential Questions to Ask Tyler Morgan

-- **Starting with TDD**: "How should I start TDD for the FizzBuzz problem?"
+- **Starting with TDD**: "How should I start TDD for the String Parse Time problem?"
-- **Writing Initial Tests**: "What are some good initial test cases for the FizzBuzz problem?"
+- **Writing Initial Tests**: "What are some good initial test cases for the String Parse Time problem?"
-- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for FizzBuzz?"
+- **Using AI Tools**: "How can I effectively use GitHub Copilot to assist with writing tests for String Parse Time?"
-- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for FizzBuzz?"
+- **Handling Edge Cases**: "What are some edge cases I should consider when writing tests for String Parse Time?"
-- **Refactoring Tips**: "How can I refactor my FizzBuzz code to ensure it's clean and maintainable?"
+- **Refactoring Tips**: "How can I refactor my String Parse Time code to ensure it's clean and maintainable?"